Kitwe Boys Secondary School

-Kitwe Boys Secondary Schoolwas built in the year 1957 in Kitwe, Zambia.
-During that time the school was only for whites before Zambia became independent in the Year 1964.
-The head master was Mr J Hall.
+Kitwe Boys Secondary School was built in the year 1957 in Kitwe, Zambia.
+During that time, the school was only for white students before Zambia became independent in 1964.
+The headmaster was Mr J Hall.
 It is located in Kitwe park lands near Kitwe Central Hospital.

 History

 During the struggle for independence, most people in Zambia recall segregation that existed in terms of access to housing and recreation, and social amenities such as schools, hospitals, shops, among other things.
 In Kitwe, for example, there were schools that were exclusively for the whites and those that were for black people.
 During this time, black and white people could not share.
-Initially the school was a co-education one, with building of the proposed Girls’ High School, next door, having been ‘completed’ in 1959 but it was only in 1962 that the former one became entirely boys’ school.
+Initially the school was a co-education one, with building of the proposed Girls' High School, next door, having been 'completed' in 1959 but it was only in 1962 that the former one became entirely boys' school.

-“This school was strictly for the whites only.
+"This school was strictly for the whites only.
 This is where the children of most white expatriates working in the mines used to come to.
 African children were not allowed.
 The location of the white-dominated schools was prohibitive because the schools were located in areas that were out of bounds for the black community.